 How to Write a Personal Statement for Medical School

-- Firstly, you should outline the reason as to why you want to be a doctor.
 The reason(s) should be specific, distinct and reflective of your personal drive towards the profession.
-The evaluators look for inimitable attributes in your application, as different students have different passion towards medical practice.
+The evaluators look for inimitable attributes in your personal application, as different students have different passion towards medical practice.
 It should be an internal drive rather than an event, experience or situation-based urge.
 The motivating drive to the profession should be clearly outlined, as it can give you a competitive edge over the rest of the applicants.

-- Thirdly, It is vital that you provide a detailed explanation of your background experience in the medical field.
-This can be your most memorable encounter and positive experience that you have had with experts or mentors in the profession.
+This can be your most memorable encounter and positive experience that you have had with experts or mentors in the medical profession.
 It can be a doctor or instructor whom you have observed in the past and inspired you to pursue the profession.
 Your essay should demonstrate your knowledge of recommended practices that you have learnt from him/her.
 You should also mention how the experiences can contribute to the success of the program if you were given a chance.

 Finally, you should consider all the suggested points and plan in advance to provide sufficient time to review and rewrite, and submit a highly competitive personal statement before the deadline.

-If you need help with writing a personal statement for medical school feel free to contact below.
+Do you need help with writing a personal statement for medical school?

 Get your original paper!